ryanelian/instapack/books/dev-spa-angularjs.md

 Filters may be applied to provide declarative client-side search from the collection.
 Multiple filters can be chained together using the pipe `|` symbol.

+> `track by` must always be the last expression in the repeat directive parameter!

 ```html
 <p>
     <input ng-model="wildcard" />